 Air.
 Kangra Airport is the nearest airport.
 After reaching the airport, you can hire a bus service to reach the Barot Valley.

 Rail.
 The nearest railway station is Kangra Mandir Railway Station.
 You can then take a bus from the station which might take approximately 3 hours to reach Barot Valley.

 Road.
-The beautiful valley of Uhl, where Barot is located lies at a distance of 40 kilometres from the town of Jogindernagar and 66 kilometres from Mandi.
+The beautiful valley of Uhl, where Barot is located lies at a distance of 40 kilometers from the town of Jogindernagar and 66 kilometers from Mandi.
 One can avail public buses from Mandi, Jogindernagar, and Palampur to reach Barot.
 There also are frequent buses plying to Kothikodh, Bada Gran, and Luhardi that pass through Barot.